UVADS/DS-3001/README.md

 ## Materials That Will Aid in Your Learning

     A. Weapons of Math Destruction: Amazon
-    The below texts are all available here: https://bookdown.org/
+    The below texts (B-E) are all available here: https://bookdown.org/
     B. Evaluating Machine Learning Models – O’Reilly Digital via UVA Library
     C. R for Data Science
     D. Text Mining with R
     E. R Markdown: The Definitive Guide
-    F. Machine Learning with R – Posted in Resources
+    F. Machine Learning with R – Posted in Collab
+   G. [Applied Predictive Learning, Kuh and Johnson](http://appliedpredictivemodeling.com/toc) - Expensive but very good

 ## Schedule of Topics